Nextflow Development - Outputs, Scatter, and Gather

 workflow {

-, we will get three execution of FASTQC_one for each pairs of our input data.
+}From the above snippet from our rnaseq.nf, we will get three execution of FASTQC_one for each pairs of our input data.

 Other than natively splitting execution by input data, Nextflow also provides operators to scatter existing input data for various benefits, such as faster processing.
 For example: